jumphone/scRef/README.md

 # scRef
-A reference-based toolkit for single-cell annalysis
+A reference-based toolkit for single-cell analysis

 # dbRef
 A reference database